genesiscommunitysuccess/docs/how-to-contribute-Internal.md

 ### 3. Make your changes

-Now that you have your branch locally, you can make your changes. **Remember** to change all bot the Current and Previous wherever this is relevant.
+Now that you have your branch locally, you can make your changes. **Remember** to change both the Current and Previous wherever this is relevant.

 **Tip**: you can easily search all the errors across all versions using the search tool in your preferred code editor.